deepesdl/deepesdl-doc/README.md

    2. test your changes locally (see info below)
 3. When done, create a Pull Request to merge your contributions into the dev-branch.
 A Brockmann Consult team member will review the changes.
+4. Once merged, a Brockmann Consult team member will delete the branch.

 Check the Material for mkdocs